jtassie/auth0-spring-mvc/README.md

 `auth0.loginRedirectOnSuccess` - This is the landing page URL context path for a successful authentication.
 Should start with `/`

 `auth0.loginRedirectOnFail` - This is the URL context path for the page to redirect to upon failure.
 Should start with `/`

-`auth0.servletFilterEnabled` - This is a boolean value that switches having an authentication filter enabled On / Off.

 The default JWT Signing Algorithm is `HS256`.
 This is HMAC SHA256, a symmetric crypographic algorithm (HMAC), that uses the `clientSecret` to verify a signed JWT token.
 However, if you wish to configure this library to use an alternate cryptographic algorithm then use the two